hdinsight/hdinsight.github.io/spark/data-collection-application-performance.md

 ms.date: 03/01/2018
 ms.author: sunilkc
 ---

-## Probing Questions ##
+# Azure HDInsight Solutions | Spark | Probing Questions

-* _Was this application working fine?
-If application was working fine then check what changed between working and non-working scenario?_
+* Was this application working fine?
+     * If application was working fine then check what changed between working and non-working scenario?_
-* _How are you submitting the Spark Job? (notebooks/Spark Thrift Server/Spark-Shell)_
+* _How are the Spark application submitted to the HDInsight?
+     * Spark applications can be submitted using notebooks (Juptyer/Zeppelin)/ using ODBC clients that gets connected to Spark Thrift Server/ directly on from Headnode using Spark-Shell)_
-* _If Application is submitted using notebooks then is it a batch or interactive session?_
+     * if Application is submitted using notebooks then is it a batch or interactive session?_
 * _Is this a Spark SQL / Spark Steaming  or Just a batch job?_

-#### Minimum data needed to better understand and start troubleshooting any Spark Application performance or Spark Application failure issues.
+## Minimum data required to better understand any Spark Application performance or Spark Application failure issues.

 Spark Applications are usually submitting to HDInsight clusters from Azure Data Factory, Jupyter, Zeppelin, JDBC, SSH or Livy directly using curl command.